Captain Robert W. Banks, Co. D, 37th Mississippi Infantry, CSA

-- July 29: Robert Webb Banks was born in Columbus, Mississippi to Dunstan and Lucretia Webb Banks.
+- July 29: Robert Webb Banks was born in Columbus, MS to Dunstan and Lucretia Webb Banks.

-- December 12: The United States Federal Census taken in Columbus, Lowndes County, Mississippi shows 7 year old Robert living with his parents and siblings.
-His father is a planter with $25,000 in real estate.
+- December 12: The U.S. Federal Census taken in Columbus, Lowndes County, MS showed 7 year old Robert living with his parents and siblings.
+His father was a planter with $25,000 in real estate and 50 slaves.

 - Enrolled at the University of Alabama.

-- August 15: The United States Federal Census taken in Columbus, Lowndes County, Mississippi shows 17 year old Robert, a student, living with his parents and siblings.
-His father is listed as a planter.
+- August 15: The U.S. Federal Census enumerated in Columbus, Lowndes County, MS showed 17 year old Robert, a student, living with his parents and siblings.
+His father was listed as a planter.

-- May 1: Enlisted in the Confederate Army as a Private in Columbus, Mississippi.
-Assigned to the Co.
-B 43rd Regiment Mississippi Volunteers.
+- May 1: Enlisted in the C.S.
+Army as a Private in Columbus, MS. Assigned to the Co.
+B 43rd MS Infantry.

 - May 17: Company Muster Roll.
 Present.
 Remarks “Cadet of Alabama University.
 Ordered back by the Governor of Alabama.”

-- March & August: Company Muster Roll.
+- March to October: Company Muster Rolls.
 Present.

 - November & December: Company Muster Roll.
 Remarks “Transferred Nov 20, 1862 to 37 Miss Reg by ord.
 Genl.
 Maury.”